ifexception/taskable/README.md

-# Timesheets Tracker Desktop App
+# Tasks Tracker Desktop App
 Help you manage how you spent your time during the day where your time went to

 ## Getting Started